nataliiazab/nataliiazab/README.md

 ## About Me

-<p>💼 Currently, work as a Business Applications Developer at St George's University of London, developing and maintaining a student information system.</p>
+<p>💼 Currently, work as a Junior Software Engineer at Clear Channel</p>

 <p>💻 Volunteer as a Full Stack Developer at Trafalgar Girls to build <a href="https://github.com/enBloc-org/kindly">Kindly</a> </p>

-<p>🎓 Completed a 12-month coding programme and love staying connected with the tech community through events. </p>
+<p>🎓 Completed a 12-month full stack development programme at CodeYourFuture </p>

 🌐 [My Portfolio](https://nataliiazab-portfolio.netlify.app)